 - a.
 Introducing more technical tools to assist in project planning; - b.
 Expanding the scope of capacity building to the broader TPIC planning activities, and not just to TDLG project planning (which only represents less than 5% of the total); - c.
-Providing broader support to W/VTAs as surveys indicated that the majority of them requested more training to improve their performance. - d.
-A clearer strategy for civil society and CSOs in planning and oversight; - e.
+Providing broader support to W/VTAs as surveys indicated that the majority of them requested more training to improve their performance.

+- d.
+A clearer strategy for civil society and CSOs in planning and oversight and more generally to consider a range of options for working on inclusion particularly in conflict affected areas linking to other elements of the UNDP country programme; - e.
 Addressing more squarely the challenge of Ethnic Armed Organisations (EAO) 'engagement' by taking more pro-active measures to engage National Ceasefire Agreement (NCA) signatory EAOs (and their affiliated CSOs) in township planning and implementation activities in areas under mixed and full control; - f.
 More proactively documenting policy lessons and engaging in advocacy around local governance issues with government, MPs and other stakeholders.